pedroprata44/WishlistAPI/README.md

 # WISHLIST API
 #### Manager your products wishlist from eccomerce

-##### Allows create, update, remove an account, search and favorite your products in your own wishlist
+#### Create and manage your client account.
+Manage your products in your wishlist

 ### Tecnologies